 In case of a maximum retention period specified by the Data Protection Commissioner applying to the domain of our services, we will immediately adhere to any such specified maximum retention period.

 After the lapse of the aforementioned periods of retention, we remove it from our systems by deleting it or we fully anonymize it so that you can no longer be identified from it.
 In this latter case, we do not delete all of the information but only those pieces of information such as your name, address, email address that reveal that the said information belongs to you.

 We will not sell or rent your information to third parties and we will not share it with third parties for marketing purposes.

 We may pass your information to third party service providers as necessary to serve you, conduct our business or comply with legal or regulatory duties.
 Such third parties may be technical service providers providing us with the software systems or technical facilities (or their maintenance) necessary to conduct administrative tasks inherent in the provision of our services to you or the management of our company, and messengers or delivery companies we use to deliver or receive correspondence.
+These also include our affiliated company, Ergoserve, which provides us with compliance and other administrative as well as technical system and software services.
 We only disclose to them the personal information that is absolutely necessary to deliver the service or perform the said task and when required by the Regulation, we have a contract in place that requires them to keep your information secure and in accordance with the principles and rules of the General Data Protection Regulation and not to use it for their own direct marketing purposes or for any purposes other than to provide the service or complete the task as explained above.

 We may also transfer personal information to the banks in particular when you pay us by cheque or when and as part of providing banking assistance services to you.
 Banks within the EU are controllers of personal data themselves and are bound by all of the obligations of the General Data Protection Regulation and must have their own privacy policies which you should consult.